Organon & Co. Investors: Please contact the Portnoy Law Firm to recover your losses. July 22, 2025 Deadline to file Lead Plaintiff Motion

 Investors can contact the law firm at no cost to learn more about recovering their losses

-LOS ANGELES, July 09, 2025 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Organon & Co. ("Organon" or the "Company") (NYSE: OGN) investors of a class action representing investors that bought securities between October 31, 2024 to April 30, 2025, inclusive (the "Class Period").
+LOS ANGELES, July 14, 2025 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Organon & Co. ("Organon" or the "Company") (NYSE: OGN) investors of a class action representing investors that bought securities between November 3, 2022 and April 30, 2025, inclusive (the "Class Period").
 Organon investors have until July 22, 2025 to file a lead plaintiff motion.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 310-692-8883 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors’ options for pursuing claims to recover their losses.